shntrnkgw/basic-data-processing-tutorials/day3.md

 To install everything at once, `conda activate` the target environment and then

-    conda install numpy scipy matplotlib hicsv-python
+    conda install -c conda-forge numpy scipy matplotlib hicsv-python

+Here, `-c conda-forge` is added to search for the packages in `conda-forge` repository.
 You will notice that conda installs other packages that are required by these four packages automatically.

 ## 3. Verify that the packages are installed and ready